lakruzz/lakruzz.com/_posts/2021-04-07-git-aliases-extreme.md

 Bumping <em>minor</em> in <code>1.2.3</code> becomes <code>1.3.0</code>.<br/>
 Bumping <em>patch</em> in <code>1.2.3</code> becomes <code>1.2.4</code>.

-<p/>SemVer's obvious use case is in versioning interfaces or individual component releases, where the protocol lays the foundation of programatically determining wether or not it's safe to update a given component or not.
+<p/>SemVer's obvious use case is in versioning interfaces or individual component releases, where the protocol lays the foundation of programmatically determining wether or not it's safe to update a given component or not.
 SemVer is the most important tool in the toolbox, when striving to kill the a bloated monolith system compound into multiple nimble individual component releases.
 </div>{: .fact .right .medium}

 I will not make this blog about Semantic Versioning ([SemVer](https://semver.org){: target="_blank" title="Semantic Versioning"}) in general, but specifically about how to implement it in just two lines of code, using git aliases.
 So I assume that you're familiar with the concept - if not read up on it in the short recap in the fact-box.

 It's my belief, that a good workflow is one that is simple and easy to use.
-Sometimes workflows aren't simple and easy to use, and in context of git and git related workflows (e.g. GitOps) git aliases (...and git extensions) are a brilliant and obvious way to simplify a workflow so that every team member has a few everyday git favourite git commands which are shared among every temmember, and essentially implement the workflow - nice and easy.
+Sometimes workflows aren't simple and easy to use, and in context of git and git related workflows (e.g. GitOps) git aliases (...and git extensions) are a brilliant and obvious way to simplify a workflow so that every team member has a few everyday git favorite git commands which are shared among every team member, and essentially implement the workflow - nice and easy.
 So before getting to work, I'll just set the scene and put a few words on the workflow I use and advocate.

 ### I assume the following:
 {:.no_toc}